Violet Crumble

 Violet Crumble is an Australian chocolate bar.
 The bar is a crumbly honeycomb toffee centre coated in a layer of compound chocolate.
 It was first made by Hoadley's Chocolates in South Melbourne around the year 1913; and is currently made in Adelaide, South Australia by Robern Menz after a period of ownership by Nestlé.
 Its advertising slogan is "It's the way it shatters that matters", and previously was "Nothing else matters".
 The bar shares similarities to the Crunchie bar made by British firm Cadbury.
-Aside from Australia, it is common in Hawaii and a selection of other places, such as Hong Kong and Mollie Stone's Markets in California.
-They can also be found in some import speciality stores such as Cost Plus World Market in the United States.
+Aside from Australia, it is available in the city of Hong Kong, the US state of Hawaii, and in Mollie Stone's Markets and Cost Plus World Market within the United States.

 History

 Abel Hoadley opened a jam factory in South Melbourne, in 1889, trading as A. Hoadley & Company.
 By 1895, business had expanded rapidly and Hoadley built a five-storey premises, the Rising Sun Preserving Works.
 He produced jams, jellies, fruit preserves, candied peels, sauces, and confectionery and employed a workforce as large as 200.
 By 1901, there were four preserving factories and a large confectionery works.
 Hoadley had acquired the firm of Dillon, Burrows & Co and extended his products to vinegar, cocoa, and chocolate.
 In 1910, the jam business was sold to Henry Jones Co-operative and in 1913, Hoadley's Chocolates was formed.

-The same year, Hoadley produced his first chocolate assortment and packed them in a purple box decorated with violets.
-The packaging was in tribute to his wife's favorite colour (purple) and favorite flower (violets).
+The same year, Hoadley produced his first chocolate assortment and packed them in a purple box decorated with violets, in tribute to his wife's favourite colour and flower.
 Within the box assortment was a piece of honeycomb that became so popular that Hoadley decided to produce an individual honeycomb bar.

-This proved trickier than first thought because as the pieces of honeycomb cooled, they absorbed moisture and started sticking together.
-This hygroscopic nature of honeycomb led Hoadley to eventually dip his bars in chocolate, to keep the honeycomb dry and crunchy.
-Thus, in 1913, the Violet Crumble bar was created.
+This proved trickier than first thought because, as the pieces of honeycomb cooled, they absorbed moisture and started sticking together.
+This hygroscopic nature of honeycomb led Hoadley to eventually dip his bars in chocolate, to keep the honeycomb dry and crunchy, creating the Violet Crumble bar in 1913.

-Hoadley wanted to call his new bar just Crumble but learned that it was not possible to protect the name with a trademark.
-He thought of his wife (Susannah Ann née Barrett) and her favourite flower, the violet, and registered the name Violet Crumble, using a purple wrapper with a small flower logo.
+Hoadley wanted to call his new bar just Crumble, but as it was not possible to protect that name with a trademark he used his wife's favourite flower and registered the name Violet Crumble.
+It had a purple wrapper with a small flower logo.
 It was an instant success.
 Violet Crumbles are crispier in texture than Crunchie bars, with a slightly more marshmallow taste.

-Hoadley's Chocolates was acquired by English company Rowntree's in 1970, who produced Violet Crumble in Adelaide until 1985.
-Rowntree's was itself acquired in 1988 by Nestlé, who moved production to the northern Melbourne suburb of Campbellfield.
+Hoadley's Chocolates was acquired by English company Rowntree's in 1970, which produced Violet Crumble in Adelaide until 1985.
+Rowntree's was acquired in 1988 by Nestlé, which moved production to the northern Melbourne suburb of Campbellfield.

-On 11 January 2018, Robern Menz purchased the Violet Crumble brand and its associated intellectual property, plant and equipment for an undisclosed sum, and production began on 10 October 2018.
+On 11 January 2018, Robern Menz purchased the Violet Crumble brand and its associated intellectual property, plant and equipment for an undisclosed sum, and production restarted on 10 October 2018.